themepark-dev/theme.park/README.md

 ![](https://raw.githubusercontent.com/gilbN/theme.park/master/Screenshots/monitorg/1-flat.jpg)

 ## Custom CSS for Organizr
-#### This theme will mess with your Monitorr base theme.
+#### The `monitorg.css` theme will mess with your Monitorr base theme.
 And it will hide the settings button.
 Go to /monitorr/settings.php for settings.

-#### It is created purely for use with Organizr.
+It is created purely for use with "minimum" version of the index.php `https://domain.com/monitorr/index.min.php`
-**NOTE:** When viewing /monitorr in Organizr iframe it will follow the Organizr theme.
-When viewing it outside of Organizr iframe the background will be white ect.

 ### Screenshots
 <details><summary>Expand</summary>